011011000110110001110000/Thread_Safe_Beehives/README.md

 # Threadsafe Bees

-A simple mod that fixes two important issues with bees and multithreading
+A simple mod that fixes an critical issue with beehives and multithreading

 ## License
 MIT License